-Before getting into the specifics, we want to note that Goli’s formulation contains active ingredients with listed dosages, and “Other Ingredients” with unlisted dosages.
-We find it to be deceiving for the brand to highlight ingredients in their marketing, and we strongly disagree with this practice.
-Marketing ingredients that are present in their formulation in such small quantities that they’re not even listed as an active ingredient is unethical in our opinion, and could be considered misleading.
+Before getting into the specifics, we want to note that Goli’s Supplement Facts label lists active ingredients and their doses, and “Other Ingredients” with unlisted doses.
+Goli highlights some of these "Other Ingredients" in their marketing, and we strongly disagree with this practice.
+Marketing ingredients that are present in such small quantities that they’re not even listed as an active ingredient is unethical in our opinion, and could be considered misleading.

-As an example, Goli highlights pomegranates in both their website and Amazon product title.
+As an example, Goli highlights pomegranates on both their website and Amazon pages.
 Their website states that “The rich color and unique flavor of pomegranate helps give our Goli ACV Gummies their signature red appearance and delicious taste.”

 The entire Goli gummy serving is only 15 calories (which includes all component ingredients).
 A full pomegranate is 234 calories.
-Pomegranate is such a small percentage of the 15 calorie formulation that it’s dosage isn’t listed, so perhaps there’s 50 mg or so of pomegranate in the formulation.
+Pomegranate is such a small percentage of the 15 calorie formulation that its dosage isn’t listed, so perhaps there’s 50 milligrams (mg) or so of pomegranate in the formulation.

-How much “signature appearance and delicious taste” are you getting for a miniscule fraction of a pomegranate?
-Supplement companies add absurdly small amounts of exotic ingredients to their products so they can highlight the ingredient in marketing, and we disagree with this practice.
+How much “signature appearance and delicious taste” are consumers getting for a miniscule fraction of a pomegranate?
+Supplement companies frequently add absurdly small amounts of exotic ingredients to their products so they can highlight the ingredient in marketing, and we disagree with this practice.

-There is also no clinical research on humans proving ACV aids in immune function, although there is some preliminary research on animals.
+We also have failed to locate any clinical research on humans proving ACV aids in immune function, although there is some preliminary research on animals.

 We’re not anti-ACV.
 It’s a whole food with a unique nutritional profile including prebiotic compounds.
 We’re anti-uncited health claims.
 We don't believe Goli ACV is likely to provide any substantive health benefits.

 Other Active Ingredients

-Goli contains 1.2 mcg of a poorly-absorbed, synthetic form of Vitamin B12 called cyanocobalamin.
-The superior form is called methylcobalamin and supplements with efficacious formulations tend to prefer it.
-Methylcobalamin is bio-identical to the B12 in our body, and to that in the animal products we consume.
+Goli ACV Gummies contain 1.2 micrograms (mcg) of a poorly-absorbed, synthetic form of Vitamin B12 called cyanocobalamin.
+The better-absorbed form is called methylcobalamin and well-formulated supplements tend to use this version.
+Methylcobalamin is bio-identical to the B12 in our body, and to that in animal meat.

-The other vitamin in the active ingredients is folic acid, which is a synthetic form of Vitamin B9 that humans struggle to metabolize based on medical research, and which may be associated with increased cancer risk (study 1, study 2, study 3.)
+The other vitamin in this supplement is folic acid, which is a synthetic form of Vitamin B9 that humans struggle to metabolize based on medical research, and which may be associated with increased cancer risk (source 1, source 2, source 3).